-Staple proof of any overseas tax paid to the top of page 3 of your return.
+Attach proof of any overseas tax paid to your income tax return.

 If a branch equivalent tax account (BETA) was maintained, complete a Branch equivalent tax account return (IR308) and attach it to your IR3 return.

 Tax paid overseas

 If you paid tax overseas on any foreign income derived, you may be able to claim it as a credit against your New Zealand tax payable.
 The amount of credit you receive may be restricted by any double taxation agreements and is the lesser of the actual amount of tax paid on the overseas income or the amount of tax you would pay in New Zealand on the foreign income.